mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-Certainly!
-Below is a detailed, comprehensive **SAGE-AI Performance Analytics Report** for your team, filled with insightful analysis and actionable recommendations using the provided framework.
-Please integrate the real data metrics into the placeholders when running this report.
+# 📊 SAGE-AI Performance Analytics Report
+*Performance Overview for the Last 30 Days*

 ---

-# 📊 SAGE-AI Performance Dashboard
+## 📊 SAGE-AI Performance Dashboard

+### 🎯 Key Performance Indicators
+Here is a summary of SAGE-AI’s key metrics from the last 30 days:

+- **AI-analyzed issues:** _(Add data here)_
+- **Total AI comments:** _(Add data here)_
+- **Average resolution time:** _(Add data here)_ hours

+**Quick insights:**
+✏️ The number of AI-analyzed issues indicates the scope of SAGE-AI’s engagement with the repository.
+⏱️ A low average resolution time demonstrates the efficiency of AI in guiding contributors to solutions.

 ---

-## 🎯 **Key Performance Indicators**

-### SAGE-AI Metrics (Last 30 Days)
-- 🔍 **AI-analyzed issues:** **[Insert Number]**
-- 💬 **Total AI comments:** **[Insert Number]**
-- ⏱️ **Average resolution time:** **[Insert Number] hours**

-### Repository Context
-- 📂 **Total Open Issues:** **`$(gh issue list --state open --json number | jq length)`**
-- 🔄 **Total Open PRs:** **`$(gh pr list --state open --json number | jq length)`**
-- 🛠️ **Recent Commits (Last 7 Days):** **`$(git
+### 📈 Trends & Insights

+**Issue Engagement Patterns**
+- 🟢 **Top Engagement Days:** (e.g., "Mondays and Wednesdays saw higher AI activity, correlating with pull request creation spikes.")
+- 🔵 **Most

 ## 👥 Community Engagement

-To analyze SAGE-AI's impact on community engagement, we'll review the recent activity metrics provided and discuss how AI potentially enhances various aspects of community dynamics.
+To analyze SAGE-AI's impact on community engagement based on the metrics provided, we need to consider each component of the engagement report and understand how AI contributes to different aspects of community involvement.

 ### 🌟 New Contributor Onboarding
-AI can significantly streamline the onboarding process for new contributors by providing personalized guidance and resources.
-Automated systems can help new users understand contribution protocols, fetch relevant documentation, and offer coding examples based on their interests or the issues they wish to tackle.
-This reduces the initial friction and encourages quicker integration into the tech stack and community norms.
-A recent surge in new contributors might reflect AI's role in simplifying this transition, as it can offer immediate help and make complex information accessible to newcomers.

-### 💬 Communication Quality
-AI impacts communication in issue reports and pull request (PR) discussions by enhancing clarity and relevance.
-By analyzing previous conversations and suggesting relevant topics or framing responses, AI helps maintain a focused dialogue.
-For example, AI tools can assist in auto-tagging issues or highlighting similar unresolved issues, fostering
+**How AI Helps New Contributors:**

+AI tools like SAGE-AI can significantly enhance the onboarding process for new contributors by automating certain tasks and providing guided assistance.
+Here’s how AI aids:

+1. **Automated Onboarding Guides:**
+   AI can offer personalized onboarding tutorials based on a new contributor's skills and the project's needs, streamlining the learning curve.

+2. **Code Assistance:**
+   AI can suggest improvements and highlight areas in code that need work, making it easier for newcomers to pitch in effectively.

+3. **Task Recommendations:**
+   By analyzing a project's task backlog and the skills of a new contributor, AI can recommend suitable tasks to ensure contributors are both challenged and successful.

+These factors collectively foster an inviting

 ## 🔧 Technical Health

-Based on the provided data and context, here's a technical health assessment for the repository using SAGE-AI:
+Based on the provided data and the indicators, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch architecture-specific issues early.
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Failure Analysis:** Analyzing build logs to identify patterns and root causes of build failures, providing actionable insights.
+- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that might indicate build reliability issues.
+It can suggest optimizations and provide predictive insights to prevent future build failures.
-- **Predictive Maintenance:** Using historical build data, SAGE-AI can predict potential build issues before they occur, allowing for proactive maintenance.
+- **Recommendations:** Implement SAGE-AI to monitor build logs in real-time.
+Use its predictive analytics to proactively address potential issues before they cause widespread failures.

 ### 🐛 Bug Detection & Resolution
-**AI Assistance in Identifying and Fixing Issues:**
-- **Automated Bug Triaging:** SAGE-AI can prioritize bugs based on severity, frequency
+**How AI Helps Identify and Fix Issues:**
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep

 ---